Sanjad–Sakati syndrome: Other features

 In another study of six patients, there were low levels of IGF-1 and markedly retarded bone age.

 Genetics

-This disorder is caused by an abnormality of the TBCE gene, the locus for which is on Chromosome 1q42.3.
+This disorder is caused by an abnormality of the TBCE gene, the locus for which is on chromosome 1q42.3.
 The locus is a 230 kb region of gene with identified deletions and mutations in affected individuals.
 There are rare cases of the disorder not being due to a TBCE gene abnormality.

-Diagnosis

 Management

 Management is mainly supportive by controlling seizures and blood calcium levels.

 History

-First reported from Saudi Arabia in 1988, Sanjad-Sakati syndrome, also known as Hypoparathyroidism-Retardation-Dysmorphism (HRD) syndrome, or less commonly as the Middle East syndrome, is a very rare genetically inherited disorder seen in the Middle East and children of Middle Eastern origin elsewhere in the world.
+First reported from Saudi Arabia in 1988, Sanjad–Sakati syndrome, also known as Hypoparathyroidism-Retardation-Dysmorphism (HRD) syndrome, or less commonly as the Middle East syndrome, is a very rare genetically inherited disorder seen in the Middle East and children of Middle Eastern origin elsewhere in the world.
 The condition is named after Sami A. Sanjad and Nadia Awni Sakati.